Automated Code Review with Claude Code, Playwright, and Notion (MCP)

 Use expert-level vocabulary.
 Avoid generic feedback.
 Output must be directly actionable.

-Once you save the Markdown file, the command will be ready to use with Claude Code.
-Now you just need to provide the arguments.
+Once you save the Markdown file the command will be ready to use with Claude Code.
+Now you just have to provide the arguments.

 /review-component @src/components/ProfileCard.vue http://localhost/5114 [Image]